 Compose and Send an E-Mail on Your Surface

-Windows 8’s Mail app on your Surface does a no-frills job of sending and receiving e-mail.
-It’s free, pre-installed, and includes a spell checker.
-To write, spellcheck, and send an e-mail from your Surface’s Mail app to a friend’s Inbox, follow these steps:
+Composing and sending an e-mail on your Surface is easy.
+To write, spellcheck, and send an e-mail from your Surface’s Mail app to a friend’s Inbox, follow these easy steps:

 From the Start screen, tap the Mail app’s tile and then tap the New icon in the program’s top-right corner.